You can build a chatbot without advanced coding skills.

 - Drive sales or collect leads by booking appointments, demos, sign-ups, etc.

 - Enhance online presence by engaging customers 24×7 when the support team is busy.

-- Automate customer support with FAQs and deliver hybrid support (a bot will handle simple queries and transfer the complex ones to the live agents)
+- Automate customer support with FAQs and deliver hybrid support as the bot will handle simple queries and transfer the complex ones to the live agents.

 - Collect customer feedback to understand their satisfaction level and improve customer experience.

 Customization helps add a humanized touch to your bot and makes user interaction comfortable and friendly.

 Customizing the bot’s personality and tone of voice is vital for two reasons:

 - It creates a deeper understanding of the end objective.

 - It helps you understand how the bot will communicate through a choice of language, tone, and style.

 To customize your bot profile, you first need to log in to your REVE Chat dashboard and click on the “Bot Builder ”.